frahman5/study-groups/README.md

 ## Going forward

 In your Learn journey, you will inevitably encounter obstacles, feel lapses in motivation, need to review a hazy concept, or just want to know you’re not in this alone.
-At those times,  look for existing study groups or create new ones. [some nice ending line?]
+At those times, look for existing study groups or create new ones.
 <p data-visibility='hidden'>View <a href='https://learn.co/lessons/study-groups'>Study Groups</a> on Learn.co and start learning to code for free.</p>